Team-BHP > Shifting gears

 When America invaded Iraq the whole west was applauding the brave Americans, leave alone criticizing death of innocent civilians.
 Remember the famous picture of the vietnamese girl running in terror with napalm burns?

-Gansan is offline (11) Thanks
+Gansan is online now (11) Thanks

 Old 17th July 2022, 21:21 #1746